nayankk/Instagram/README.md

-# Assignement 1 - *Instagram*

 *Instagram*is an android app that fetches the popular feeds using Instagram API's and displays them in a grid view.

-Submitted by: **Nayan Kumar K**

-Time spent: 8 hours spent in total

 Completed user stories:

- * [x] Required: User can scroll through current popular photos from Instagram
+ * User can scroll through current popular photos from Instagram
- * [x] Required: For each photo displayed, user can see Graphic, Caption, Username, likes count and user profile image.
+ * For each photo displayed, user can see Graphic, Caption, Username, likes count and user profile image.
- * [x] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
+ * Add pull-to-refresh for popular stream with SwipeRefreshLayout
- * [x] Advanced: Show latest comment for each photo (bonus: show last 2 comments)
+ * Show latest comment for each photo (bonus: show last 2 comments)
- * [x] Advanced: Display each user profile image using a RoundedImageView
+ * Display each user profile image using a RoundedImageView
- * [x] Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso).
+ * Display a nice default placeholder graphic for each image during loading (read more about Picasso).
- * [x] Advanced: Improve the user interface through styling and coloring
+ * Improve the user interface through styling and coloring
- * [x] Bonus: Apply the popular Butterknife annotation library to reduce view boilerplate
+ * Apply the popular Butterknife annotation library to reduce view boilerplate

 Walkthrough of all user stories: